masai1116/SHARE-seq-alignment/README.md

 A) paths B) sample configuration C) fastq configuration

 ## fastq configuration
-Indexed=F # T or F; defaul is F, indicate if the fastq reads are already indexed
+1) Indexed=F # T or F; defaul is F. Indicate if the index reads are already attached to biological reads.
+Use F, when started with BCL file.

-Start=Fastq_Merge # Bcl or Fastq_Merge (when fastq were generated per run) or Fastq_SplitLane (when fastq were generated per sequencing lane)
+2) Start=Fastq_Merge # Bcl or Fastq_Merge (when fastq were generated per run) or Fastq_SplitLane (when fastq were generated per sequencing lane)

-Runtype=full # QC or full;  QC only analyze 12M reads to get a quick sense of data
+3) Runtype=full # QC or full;  QC only analyze 12M reads to get a quick sense of data

-Sequencer=Novaseq # Novaseq or Nextseq;  miseq or nova-seq has the same sequencing direction, use "Novaseq" for either
+4) Sequencer=Novaseq # Novaseq or Nextseq;  miseq or nova-seq has the same sequencing direction, use "Novaseq" for either

 ## sample configuration
-Project=(sp.rna sp.atac.first) # use differnt name for each sample
+1) Project=(sp.rna sp.atac.first) # use differnt name for each sample

-Type=(RNA ATAC)  # ATAC or RNA
+2) Type=(RNA ATAC)  # ATAC or RNA

-Genomes=(hg19 both) # both mm10 hg19
+3) Genomes=(hg19 both) # both mm10 hg19

-RawReadsPerBarcode=(10 10) # reads cutoff for the unfiltered bam, use 100 to remove barcode with few reads for “full" run and speed up processing ; use 10 for QC runs
+4) RawReadsPerBarcode=(10 10) # reads cutoff for the unfiltered bam, use 100 to remove barcode with few reads for “full" run and speed up processing ; use 10 for QC runs

-ReadsPerBarcode=(1 1) # reads cutoff for the filtered bam 100 for full run of ATAC and RNA, 1 for QC run \n keepMultiMapping=(F F)  # T or F; default is F
+5) ReadsPerBarcode=(1 1) # reads cutoff for the filtered bam 100 for full run of ATAC and RNA, 1 for QC run
+6) keepMultiMapping=(F F)  # T or F; default is F

 ## RNA-seq options
 The pipeline also offers flexible RNA-seq specific options for advanced users.

-removeSingelReadUMI=F # T or F; default is F. If T, UMIs with single read will be removed.
+1) removeSingelReadUMI=F # T or F; default is F. If T, UMIs with single read will be removed.

-keepIntron=T # T or F; default is T. If F, intronic RNA reads will be discarded.
+2) keepIntron=T # T or F; default is T. If F, intronic RNA reads will be discarded.

-matchPolyT=F # T or F; default is F. If T, will try to find match of TTTTTT (allowing 1 mis-match) in 11-16 bp position of biological read2.
+3) matchPolyT=F # T or F; default is F. If T, will try to find match of TTTTTT (allowing 1 mis-match) in 11-16 bp position of biological read2.
 If match is not identified, read will be disgarded.
 Only works if Read2 is longer than 16 bp.

-SkipPolyGumi=F # T or F; default is F, pipeline will remove polyG UMIs.
+4) SkipPolyGumi=F # T or F; default is F, pipeline will remove polyG UMIs.
 If T, pipeline will keep polyG UMIs.

-genename=gene_name # gene_name (official gene symbol) or gene_id (ensemble gene name), gene_name is default
+5) genename=gene_name # gene_name (official gene symbol) or gene_id (ensemble gene name), gene_name is default

-refgene=gencode # gencode or genes; gencode is default; genes is UCSC refseq genes; gencode also annotates nc-RNA
+6) refgene=gencode # gencode or genes; gencode is default; genes is UCSC refseq genes; gencode also annotates nc-RNA